HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • One can of soft puppy food for emergency temptation only.
 PLEASE DO NOT FEED YOUR PUPPY CANNED PUPPY FOOD in unlimited amounts soon after receiving him/her.
 Puppies are healthiest when fed dry food.
 Do keep a couple cans of soft food on hand to use to tempt the puppy to eat if he/she is off feed.
 But give just a couple tablespoons at a time to prevent overeating.
 If the puppy eats soft food until he bloats, he could begin a cycle of vomiting/diarrhea that could lead to blood sugar problems and anemia, and which could be fatal.

 • Pepto Bismol: You can give puppies Pepto Bismol if needed.
-If your puppy has a little bit of loose stools for the first day, you can give Pepto to him/her to help settle the stomach.
+If your puppy has a little bit of loose stools for the first day or two, you can give Pepto to him/her to help settle the stomach.
 The change of leaving littermates can sometimes cause a little diarrhea.
 If the puppy is still eating and drinking, it's normally not something to be worried about.
 But if he/she stops drinking, dehydration can become a concern.
 I have given Pepto Bismol (or generic equivalent) to puppies as needed....1 to 1 1/2 cc's orally, which is probably 1/4th to 3/8ths of a teaspoon.
 A couple times that first day seems to help a lot.

 • Visit our Supplies page for a more complete list of ideas.